Zara Larsson: Personal life

-In 2015, Larsson planned and hosted a summer speech broadcast on Sveriges Radio, one of 58 celebrities that year.
-The 48-minute speech was broadcast live on the P1 channel on 25 July 2015, at 13:00 CET.
-Larsson was 17 at the time, which made her the youngest such speaker, surpassing Robyn and Gina Dirawi at age 20.
-In the speech, she talked about her life, her music career, her feminist views, others' reactions to her, and her feelings about all of it.
+In 2015, 17-year-old Zara Larsson hosted a 48-minute summer program on Sveriges Radio, becaming the program's youngest-ever speaker.
+In the talk, she spoke about her life, her music career, her feminist views, others' reactions to her, and her feelings about all of it.

-Between 2017 and 2019, she dated English model Brian H. Whittaker, whom she tweeted in 2015, but did not meet until two years later.
+Between 2017 and 2019, Larsson dated English model Brian H. Whittaker.
 Since 2020, Larsson has been in a relationship with Swedish dancer Lamin Holmén.

 On 18 May 2017, Larsson released an H&M collection containing various garments and accessories.

-She was involved in the creation process by making decisions about press, colors and fitting.
-Pink is the common color throughout the entire collection.
+Larsson previously followed a vegetarian diet.
+She has spoken about her struggles with premenstrual dysphoric disorder.